Skip to main content

 What to look for:

-A single old default from five years ago is different from three recent ones.
-Use judgment.
-The report gives you facts; you decide what they mean for your property.
+A single old default from five years ago, paid off, is different from three recent ones with active debt collection.
+The report gives you facts.
+You decide what they mean for your property.

 Step 4: Reference Checks